 This is our new place.
 A block of grazing land.
 My former barn and mud-free covered pens has been replaced by a couple of shipping containers with some tape for a makeshift pen on the grass.
 The electric fencing is a bit light in power and the horses have been breaking through frequently (daily for Gino the chestnut) into the lush grass.
 Sugary grass = wild ponies.

 We’ve been taking it slow in the training department.
 I like to give the horses time to adjust to new surroundings.
 It’s been a big shift for all of us, and a break was quite welcome on my part too.
 But now, weeks in, I’m getting back to some sort of routine.
 Lily, the black mare, has had to cope with another 5 mares taking the attention of her boys in the next door paddock.
 She’s been policing the interactions, but Gino is quite smitten with some over the fence smooching.
 I don’t know if this is the reason that Lily has been a bit shifty and moody.
 I’ve had a hard time catching her lately.
 This seemed to intensify after I took her out on the weekend in the horse float (trailer for those outside NZ).
 She is not keen to get in the float, and it took me a while to cajole her into it on our way there.
-On the way back, I let someone “help” which ended up loading her okay, but the method used has damaged some trust.
+The methods for asking her to keep going forward (as advised by an experienced trainer) would not necessarily be too harsh when used with most horses, but she is a very sensitive horse.
 After this incident, I have spent days training her again to be caught with the halter.
 She had decided to show me in a big way that some trust was damaged.
 I could approach without the halter and feed and pick her hooves out, but as soon as I came up with a halter she bolted around the paddock, determined to outrun me despite the sweat it was causing her (unusual for Lily as she conserves her energy quite wisely).
 It just goes to show the level that she is able to communicate with me.
 It was all about the halter.

-I’ve also come to realise that I know my own horses very well, and sometimes my own intuition gets squashed by those who have an air of authority about all things to do with horses.
-I was too polite to disagree.
-That cost me some time lost as now I have to fix the issue it has created.
-It will get back to normal with patience, I know.
-We’ve had hurdles before that have been overcome.
-But now as my horses advocate, I’m going to disagree if I need to do so.
-I’d rather take more time than provoke stress in my horse, no matter what anybody else thinks – expert or not.
+I’ve also come to realise that I know my own horses very well, and sometimes I downplay my own intuition when I’m taking advice from someone who seems to have a better skills.
+Unfortunately my penchant to defer to others does cost me time lost if the method is not suitable for my horse and I now have to undo more issues.
+Eventually things will get back to normal with patience.
+We’ve had hurdles before that have been overcome but it has to be in the time frame of the horse.
 Often we don’t know the agenda behind other people’s actions.
 You can only take a situation for how it affects your horse and what you are prepared to deal with as consequences.

 My main goal is to enjoy my time with the horses.
 They are an expensive and time consuming hobby.
 There is no point in being on someone else’s timeline or agenda.
 This is my hobby, my money spent, my recreational activity.
 It needs to fit my agenda only, which is to develop a confident horse and a trusting partnership, taking the time it takes on my availability.
 I’m okay dealing with setbacks – they are not failures of my horsemanship.
 It’s part of the process.